y-ich/js-console/README.md

-# js-console : JavaScript console plugin by JavaScript
+# js-console : JavaScript console by JavaScript

+JavaScript development environments in desktop browsers are making rapid improvements these days.
+But how about mobile, or embeded browsers?

+This js-console provides JavaScript console for debugging by adding one line in your web page.
+No framework libraries are needed.

 ## Demo
 http://y-ich.github.com/js-console/

-## How to plugin
+## How to add the console to a web page
 &lt;meta charset="UTF-8"&gt;

 &lt;script src="js-console-bundle.js"&gt;&lt;/script&gt;